 The Group's current operations are mainly located in Mainland China, Hong Kong and Macau.
-The Group's properties under development in the property division are located and carried out in Mainland China.
+The Group's properties held for sale/under development in the property division are located and carried out in Mainland China.
 Financial investment division is located and carried out in Hong Kong.
 Hotel operations are all located and carried out in Mainland China.